lpattori/lpattori.fastpages.io/index.md

-Welcome to this blog.
+Welcome to my blog.
 This is a collection of projects in the Deep Learning field applied to different disciplines.

 ## Sotware used: